bricknpc/container/docs/getting-started.md

 // A class or interface resolved as another entry, which can itself be bound or autowired.
 $container->bind(LoggerInterface::class, FileLogger::class);

-// A factory, called with the container.
+// A factory, called with the container and the parameters given to make(), which get() leaves empty.
 $container->bind(Connection::class, static fn(ContainerInterface $container): Connection => new Connection(
     $container->get('config')['dsn'],
 ));